 - Nocturia or frequent nighttime urination can disrupt sleep.
 It may be caused by hormonal imbalances or diseases of the urinary tract.
 It is important to seek immediate medical advice if this problem is accompanied by pain or bleeding.

-- Parasomnias are a group of sleep disorders that cause abnormal movements and behaviors, and which include nightmares, sleepwalking and sleep talking, teeth grinding and clenching, and bedwetting.
+- Parasomnias are a group of sleep disorders that cause abnormal movements and behaviors, including nightmares, sleepwalking and sleep talking, teeth grinding and clenching, and bedwetting.

-Sometimes a sleep disorder may be a sign of another medical problem and which is resolved when the underlying cause is diagnosed and treated.
-If a sleep disorder isn’t caused by another condition, a combination of lifestyle changes and medical treatments can normally treat it.
+Sometimes, a sleep disorder may be a sign of another medical problem, which is resolved when the underlying cause is diagnosed and treated.
+If another condition doesn’t cause a sleep disorder, a combination of lifestyle changes and medical treatments can normally treat it.